bia-pain-bache/BPB-Worker-Panel/docs/en/docs/configuration/vless-trojan.md

 !!! note
     The Chain Proxy config must not be a worker itself, or the final IP will still change.

-!!! tip
-    Free configs are available from sources like [racevpn.com](https://racevpn.com).
-Their free plan configs expire after three days but are stable and region-specific.

 !!! note
     VLESS and Trojan configs support: